George Harrison: Death: 2001

+Final studio album and singles: 2002–2004

 Harrison's final studio album, Brainwashed (2002), was released posthumously after it was completed by his son Dhani and Jeff Lynne.
 A quotation from the Bhagavad Gita is included in the album's liner notes: "There never was a time when you or I did not exist.
 Nor will there be any future when we shall cease to be."
 A media-only single, "Stuck Inside a Cloud", which Leng describes as "a uniquely candid reaction to illness and mortality", achieved number 27 on Billboard's Adult Contemporary chart.
 The single "Any Road", released in May 2003, peaked at number 37 on the UK Singles Chart.
 "Marwa Blues" went on to receive the 2004 Grammy Award for Best Pop Instrumental Performance, while "Any Road" was nominated for Best Male Pop Vocal Performance.